 Illinois is a modified comparative negligence state with a 51% bar.
 This means that the only time you can’t collect damages for an accident caused by negligence is when you are the most at fault party.
 At Staver Accident Injury Lawyers, P.C., our Chicago personal injury attorneys understand how Illinois law determines the causation of your accident, and what is the ideal course of action to protect your rights.

+Our personal injury attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 An experienced attorney with Staver Accident Injury Lawyers, P.C. is ready and eager to discuss your negligence claim.
 Feel free to call us today at (312) 236-2900 to schedule a free, initial consultation.